christran60/dougdoug-obs-overlay/README.md

 ### Overlay not showing in OBS
 - Make sure the file path is correct
-- Try using a local web server instead of file://
 - Check that the Browser Source is enabled
+- Verify the local file checkbox is checked

 ### Stats not updating
 - Refresh the browser source in OBS